web20opensource/dockerizing/README.md

 ENV APACHE_MY_CERT_NAME *google.com*

+Also rename the mySite.com legend from the runIt files .
+Also would be good you set permission

++ chmod +x runIt
++ chmod +x etcFake/runIt

 *Then prepare the etcFake folder*

 You need to replace the files into the *apache2/ssl* only, with your own ssl certificates files so just replace mySite.com.crt, mySite.com.spachebundle.crt and mySite.com.key.
 (I'm using right now a great SSL certificate provided by https://github.com/coolaj86/nodejs-ssl-example/tree/master/certs thanks! @coolaj86)

+Also consider changing permission on the ssl files

++ chmod 644 mySite.com.crt
++ chmod 644 mySite.com.apachebundle.crt
++ chmod 600 mySite.com.key

+*Dockerizing*

 Now from/since/inside the dockerizing folder do: